piyush7199/javarena-dsa-design/CONTRIBUTING.md

 - If you're solving problems asked in companies (Amazon, Google, etc.):
     - Add the solution file to the appropriate DSA topic folder.
     - Make sure to update the respective company `.md` file (or let the script do it).

-### 🧩 LLD / 🏗 HLD

-- Add new design pattern implementations with comments and sample usage.
-- Submit HLD designs using clean folder structure and if possible, diagrams (PlantUML or image format).

 ---